yatiris/yatiris.github.io/README.md

 # Yatiris lab website

-This is repository for [Kording lab page](http://kordinglab.com/).
-We use Jekyll to run our Github page.
+This is repository for [Yatiris website](http://yatiris.github.com/).
+Most of the code comes from [http://kordinglab.com/], which uses Jekyll to run a Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally